 Term Deposit Facility (TDF).
-Follow this step-by-step guide to learn more about floating-rate operations in the TDF application.
-February 2014.
+Follow this step-by-step guide to learn more about floating-rate Operations in the TDF application.
+July 2020.

 Announcement: Prior to each operation, the Federal Reserve will make an announcement and post the operation details to the Board of Governors’ website.

 Submit Tender: On the operation date, after the open time, and prior to the close time, the TDF participant can submit a tender using the TDF application.